 Juvenile Indigent Defense Delivery System

 Colorado provides counsel to indigent youth through the Office of the Colorado State Public Defender.
-Attorneys with this statewide public defender system represent juveniles facing a delinquency petition for which incarceration is a possible penalty or whose liberty has been restrained by the government.
+Attorneys with this statewide public defender system represent youth facing a delinquency petition for which incarceration is a possible penalty or whose liberty has been restrained by the government.
 Colo.
-Rev. Stat. § 21-1-103(2).
+Rev. Stat.
+Ann. § 21-1-103(2).
 In addition, the state public defender represents youth in post-disposition and appellate proceedings.
 Colo.
-Rev. Stat. § 21-1-104.
-A five-member public defense commission appoints and oversees the state public defender.
-Colo.
-Rev. Stat. § 21-1-101.
+Rev. Stat.
+Ann. § 21-1-104.
 Indigent defense is 100% state-funded.

 Colorado also has a statewide office of Alternate Defense Counsel that provides representation by contracting with attorneys and investigators in cases where the public defender has a conflict of interest.
 Colo.
-Rev. Stat. §§ 21-2-101, 21-2-103.
+Rev. Stat.
+Ann. §§ 21-2-101, 21-2-103.
+A nine-member public defense commission advises the alternate defense counsel concerning the development and maintenance of competent and cost-effective representation.
+Colo.
+Rev. Stat.
+Ann. § 21-1-101.

 The Colorado Juvenile Justice and Delinquency Prevention Advisory Council passed a resolution in 2013 endorsing specialization in juvenile court practice.
 Under this resolution, the Advisory Council supports the establishment of standards of practice for juvenile defense.

 Colorado youth have a right to a trial by jury when the youth is alleged to be an aggravated juvenile defender or has committed an act that would constitute a crime of violence (as defined by Colo.
-Rev. Stat. § 18-1.3-406).
-In these circumstances, the youth or the district attorney may demand a jury trial or the court may order a jury trial on its own motion.
+Rev. Stat.
+Ann. § 18-1.3-406).
 Colo.
-Rev. Stat. § 19-2-107 and Colo.
+Rev. Stat.
+Ann. § 19-2-107; Colo.
 R. Juv.
 P. 3.5.
+In these circumstances, the youth or the district attorney may demand a jury trial or the court may order a jury trial on its own motion.
+Id.

 Juvenile Court Rules